 These indulgent gluten free kolaches are the best way to start your day.
 This is an easy gluten free kolache recipe that will impress the entire family.
 Perfect for holidays and family gatherings.

-We haven’t had kolache in forever!
-The problem was I just couldn’t find a recipe that was gluten free that tasted light and fluffy.
-Not to mention the multiple tries I did I had to get the texture just right too.
+We havenโt had kolache in forever!
+The problem was I couldnโt find a recipe that was gluten free that tasted light and fluffy.
+Not to mention the multiple tries I made, I had to get the texture just right, too.
 But guess what!
-I’ve figured this out and I am so excited to share this recipe with you.
+Iโve figured this out and am so excited to share this recipe with you.

 The person who is the most excited is Mr. Fearless Dining!
-We used to travel to New Braunfels, Texas when we lived in Austin, just for the authentic kolache.
+We used to travel to New Braunfels, Texas, just for the authentic kolache when we lived in Austin.
 Once we went gluten free, we stopped eating it.
 After trying my recipe, Mr. Fearless Dining has been in a gluten free kolache food heaven since I got it right!
+You may also want to make this Gluten Free Czech Poppy Seed Roll!

-- Gluten free flour blend - for this recipe, I used Cup4Cup gluten free flour blend.
-I tried a few other blends but they did not turn out quite as fluffy as Cup4Cup.
+- Gluten free flour blend – for this recipe, I used Cup4Cup gluten free flour blend.
+(Note: this blend has dried milk powder.)
+I tried a few other blends, but they did not turn out as fluffy as Cup4Cup.
 I suspect Better Batter Artisan Blend will also work really well.
-If you use King Arthur Gluten Free Flour, use the all purpose blend instead of the 1 to 1 and add xanthan gum.
+If you use King Arthur Gluten Free Flour, use the all-purpose blend instead of the KA 1 to 1 and add xanthan gum.

-- Jam - I used a plum jam I made with sliced plums, sugar, tapicoa starch, and lemon juice.
-You can use any flavor jam you have on-hand.
+- Jam – I used a plum jam I made with sliced plums, sugar, tapioca starch, and lemon juice.
+You can use any flavor jam you have on hand.

-- Yeast - Make sure your yeast is gluten free.
+- Yeast – I used active dry yeast.
+Make sure your yeast is gluten free.
 Red Star Platinum is NOT.

-It is so easy to make my homemade gluten free kolaches recipe.
+It is so easy to make my homemade gluten free kolache recipe.

-Step 1: Add your dry ingredients to a large bowl and whisk to blend them all together.
+Step 1: Add your dry ingredients to a large bowl and whisk to blend them all.

 Step 2: Add your yeast and a teaspoon of sugar to the warm milk.
-Make sure your milk is around 110-115º F and no hotter or your yeast will not grow.
+Make sure your milk is around 110-115ยบ F and no hotter, or your yeast will not grow.
 Let the yeast mixture sit for 10 minutes.

 Add in the rest of the wet ingredients and whisk to blend.